kglw-dot-net/phase1/setlists/_posts/2018-06-10-riviera-theatre-chicago-il.md

 16. Gamma Knife

 17. The River
-    (with Matthew Roberts from Mild High Club on auxiliary percussion)
+    (featuring Matthew Roberts from Mild High Club on auxiliary percussion)

 18. Beginner's Luck
-    (with Malcolm Brown from Whitney on keyboards)
+    (featuring Malcolm Brown from Whitney on keyboards)